async-rs/async-std/README.md

 async-std = { version = "0.99.5", features = ["unstable"] }
 ```

-Just be careful when running these features, as they may change between
+Just be careful when using these features, as they may change between
 versions.

 ## Take a look around